Updated May 2026 โ Savings benchmarks, Social Security estimates, and healthcare costs reflect current 2026 data.

 The Million-Dollar Question

-"How much do I need to retire?" is the most common question in retirement planning—and the most personal.
+"How much do I need to retire?" is the most common question in retirement planning โ and the most personal.
 Your number depends on your lifestyle, location, health, and goals.
-But there are proven frameworks to calculate it.

 The 25x Rule: Your Starting Point